Stress-free routines for men

 15/12/2025

-Moreover, stress in men is linked with unhealthy coping mechanisms like substance abuse, including alcohol and drugs, which further exacerbate mental health problems.
-The stigma surrounding mental health in men often prevents them from seeking support, making it essential to create an environment where open conversations about stress and emotions are encouraged.
+Additionally, stress among men is associated with detrimental coping strategies such as substance misuse, including alcohol and drugs, which can worsen mental health issues.
+The stigma attached to mental health in men frequently hinders them from seeking help, highlighting the need to foster an atmosphere where discussions about stress and emotions are welcomed.

 Common Stress Triggers for Men